near/sdk-docs/docs/cross-contract/callbacks.md

     }
 }
 ```

+The second method gets the value from the promise result and is essentially the expanded version of the `#[callback_result]` macro.

 And that's it!
 Understanding how to make a cross-contract call and receive a result is an important part of developing smart contracts on NEAR.
 Two interesting references for using cross-contract calls can be found in the [fungible token](https://github.com/near-examples/FT) and [non-fungible token](https://github.com/near-examples/NFT) examples.